omdxp/react-native-help-create/README.md

 This command line helps you create components, screens and even redux implementaion for your react native project.

+# Functionalities

+- Support for TypeScript and JavaScript.
+- Create components and check if already exists.
+- Create screens and check if already exists.
+- Create redux implementation and check if already exists.
+- Delete components after checking if exists.
+- Delete screens after checking if exists.
+- Delete redux implemnetation after checking if exists.

 ## How to install it?

 To install it you should type on your shell the following